FrostKiwi/treasurechest/posts/WebGL-LUTS-made-simple/WebGL-LUTS-made-simple.md

 <script src="videoSource.js"></script>

 Next we upload this footage to the graphics card using WebGL and redisplay it using a [shader](https://learnopengl.com/Getting-started/Hello-Triangle), which leaves the footage untouched.
 Each frame is transferred as a 2D [texture](https://learnopengl.com/Getting-started/Textures) to the GPU.
-We haven't actually done anything visual yet, but now a have graphics pipeline, which allows us to manipulate the video data in realtime.
+Though we haven't actually done anything visually yet, we have established a graphics pipeline, which allows us to manipulate the video data in realtime.
 From here on out, we are mainly interested in the "[Fragment Shader](https://learnopengl.com/Getting-started/Hello-Triangle)".
 This is the piece of code that runs per pixel of the video to determine its final color.

 <blockquote class="reaction"><div class="reaction_text">I'm hardcore simplifying here.
 Technically there are many shader stages, the fragment shader runs per <a href="https://www.khronos.org/opengl/wiki/Fragment">fragment</a> of the output resolution not per pixel of the input, etc.</div><img class="kiwi" src="/assets/kiwis/think.svg"></blockquote>